shawnmcrowley/nextjs_postgres_rag/README.md

 npm install pg pg-promise openai langchain @langchain/openai mammoth xlsx pdf-parse multer axios dotenv

+Hide secrets in .env.local.
+For DB_HOST supply the Docker assigned IP Address instead of localhost

 To learn more about Next.js, take a look at the following resources: